sz976/masumi-payment-service/README.md

 Congratulations!
 You have now setup the Masumi Payment Service.
 Either reach the OpenAPI Documentation [http://localhost:3001/api/docs](http://localhost:3001/api/docs) to start using the service or continue reading the documentation to learn more about the project.

+There also is a [Admin Dashboard](http://localhost:3001/admin) to manage the service.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.